-Eight years ago my life changed in an instant.
-Since then, I have been amazed at God’s graciousness when choosing to seek purpose in spite of pain.
+Ten years ago my life changed in an instant.
+Since then, I have been amazed at God’s graciousness when we choose to seek purpose in spite of pain.
 Though this date for 10 years has been one of mourning, three years ago, it turned into one of celebration and renewal.

-When Don died eight years ago, the life I had created for 24 years changed in an instant.
+When Don died, the life I had created for 24 years changed in an instant.
 I was a widow—a single mother, but left with determination to honor my husband’s legacy and a will to create a life of significance for my children.
 My resolve to craft contentment out of despair drove my every decision.
 With an extreme amount of faith and the support of family and friends, I began the journey to a new normal

-Today I look at my children and believe Don is honored through it.
+Today, I look at my life and believe Don is honored through it.
 I know he would be proud of our choice to adopt Brandon.
 I know he would be proud of his children.
 He would be happy that Chad is married and courageous enough to continue pursuing his dream.
-He would be thrilled that Chandler is finishing his senior year of high school and will soon be on his way to college.
-He would be most honored that they are men of integrity who love completely and always endeavor to live according to the legacy he left to them.
+He would be thrilled that Chandler finished his recording training and is finding his way with a job he enjoys.
+He would be most honored that they are men of integrity who love completely, care for others and always endeavor to live according to the legacy he left to them.

 Make no mistake, not a day goes by that we don’t think of Don—that we don’t miss his presence here on earth.
 We embrace and acknowledge that he was a great father; husband, son, brother and friend who touched our lives more in his few short years than most do in a lifetime.
 We speak of him lovingly and often.
 We grin at the fact that we can’t eat apple butter without thinking of him, can’t pass a golf course without acknowledging his authority, eat Kreckels without thinking of “eating for the cycle” or watch the St. Louis Cardinals without yelling “THAT’S WHAT I’M TALKING ABOUT!”

 September has always been a difficult month for me.
-From the first day to the last I normally have a feeling of angst and sorrow—yet all of that changed on this day last year —today no longer holds the stigma of sorrow, but is instead replaced with hopefulness.
+From the first day to the last I normally have a feeling of angst and sorrow—yet all of that changed on this day three years ago —this day no longer holds the stigma of sorrow, but is instead is replaced with hopefulness.
 Sometimes I think that God, in his infinite wisdom, decides to astonish us with blessing when we least expect it-September 29th, 2012 was one of those God-moments.

-On this date a last year, with my nephews and sons in tow, we headed to Chicago, to meet my niece, Ru, for the first time.
+On this date three years ago, with my nephews and sons in tow, we headed to Chicago, to meet my niece, Ru, for the first time.
 Words fail to describe the excitement we all felt—the anticipation, of finally meeting this darling girl, who we had grown to love from a mere picture, overwhelmed the atmosphere.
 Gone was any angst this day formerly signified and it was replaced with the message of hope that bringing Ru home symbolized.

 I will never forget rounding the corner from the parking lot into the lobby of the airport — catching a glimpse of Ru on her daddy’s shoulders.
 Bright-eyed and a bit timid – this little girl had no idea what she represented in the hearts and lives of every individual there to meet her.
 Little did she know that her arrival would forever change the significance of this day to the boys and me.